Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Xfinity Mobile’s By the Gig plans offer pretty much the same service as their Unlimited counterparts.
 The only substantial differences are that personal hotspot speeds aren’t throttled (unless you want them to be, to save data) and you get high-definition streaming (up to 720p on phones).

-Also keep in mind that if you have two or more users, you can divvy up your data between users however you want with Xfinity Mobile.
+Also keep in mind that if you have two or more users, you can share your data between users however you want with Xfinity Mobile.
 That flexibility extends to upgrading or downgrading your plan.
 If you find that you’re not using all of your data consistently, you can downgrade to a package with less data and save even more.

 The Bottom Line on Xfinity Mobile